cdotrus/wharf/README.md

 ## Overview

 The docker images are built in _layers_ across the stack, where each layer builds upon an existing image.
 There are three layers in this ecosystem: Operating System, Toolchain, and Development.
-All three layers combined create a _stack_.
+All three layers combined create a _hardware development stack_, or stack for short.

 ![](./docs/system.dio.svg)